qtop/qtop/README.rst

 ::

-    ./qtop -b demo -FGTw  ## show demo, -F for full node names, -T to transpose the matrix, -g for full GECOS field, and -w for watch mode
+    ./qtop -b demo -FGTw  ## show demo, -F for full node names, -T to transpose the matrix, -G for full GECOS field, and -w for watch mode

 Otherwise, for daily usage you can run